turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 $ "hello, world"[0..4]
 ```

 In Ruby, `..` indicates an inclusive range.
 The above example means give me back all of the characters at positions 0, 1, 2, 3, and 4.
+An exclusive range is defined by `...` and excludes the last element; `"hello, world"[0..4]` would return `"hell"`.

 Ruby interprets negative positions to count back from the end of the string.
 So in "Hi", the "i" is in position -1 and the "H" is in position -2.